Abhishek-Badmore/React-Weather-1/README.md

 Newer version of the previous reactApp with searchbar facility and more detailed information

 # SearchBar
--use to search in differnt city names
+- use to search in differnt city names

 # Commands to run
--npm install
+- npm install
--npm start
+- npm start